Xinyichen120/Xinyichen120/README.md

-## Hi there 👋
+## Hi there 👋 WELCOME to XINYI CHEN's GitHub profile!

-# Xinyi Chen

-**Master Student in Biostatistics**

-Welcome to my GitHub profile!
  Here’s a little about me:

-- 🎓 **Education**: BSc in Applied Mathematics, Xi'an Jiaotong-Liverpool University
-- 📚 **Current Program**: Biostatistics at UW, Seattle
+🎓 Education: I graduated from the University of Minnesota, Twin Cities, with a BA in Statistics and a BS in Marketing.
+Such an interesting combination, right?
+Haha!
+Currently, I am a master's student in Statistics at the University of Washington, Seattle.

 - 📊 **Research Interests**:
   - Statistical Genetics
   - Causal Inference